karimarttila/karimarttila.github.io/_posts/2019-03-14-comparing-aws-cloudformation-and-terraform.md

 #### 2. Language

 I like Terraform’s [hcl language](https://www.terraform.io/docs/configuration/syntax.html).
 Hcl’s interpolation syntax is very powerful and it lets you to reference variables, attributes etc. Combined with a good IDE plugin this makes infrastructure coding a breeze.
 CloudFormation uses either JSON or Yaml which are as bare notation languages not as powerful as hcl.
 With CloudFormation you can also reference parameters, other stacks etc but in overall feeling I think hcl makes me more productive.
 CloudFormation on the other hand has good support for various [conditional functionality](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html).
-Terraform has the [count](https://www.terraform.io/intro/examples/count.html) parameter which lets you make certain things easy (like creating N identical resources) and certain things a bit harder (like if else type conditional structure — e.g: count = “${1 — var.my\_workstation\_is\_linux}”.
+Terraform has the [count](https://www.terraform.io/intro/examples/count.html) parameter which lets you make certain things easy (like creating N identical resources) and certain things a bit harder (like if else type conditional structure — e.g: ```count = “${1 - var.my_workstation_is_linux}```.
 CloudFormation has also [WaitCondition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-waitcondition.html) and [CreationPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-creationpolicy.html) which can be important in certain deployment situations in which you have to wait before certain condition is satisfied.

 Points: Terraform: 4, CloudFormation: 3.